drschwabe/undercoin/README.md

 ### api
 <a name="api"></a>

-If true is supplied as first parameter of any undercoin function, the function will use testnet (where applicable).
+For functions that accept a `testnet` parameter, said parameter needs be just `true` (otherwise the function will default to mainnet).
 <br>

 **btcToSatoshi**